InfoLab-SKKU/MML-3DCrossFormer/README.md

-# Robust Multi-Scale 3D CrossFormer for Alzheimer’s Diagnosis
+# 3D CrossFormer Model for Multimodal Medical Image Analysis using Volumetric MRI and Structured Data

 This repository contains the implementation and experimental code for the paper: